 Matures in 12-18 months.
 (Open-pollinated seeds)

 An essential addition to the perennial vegetable bed, rhubarb will produce year after year, and it’s easy to grow from seed.
-Just be patient for the first year and a half after sowing, as plants need to become established prior to harvest.
-Follow along with this handy How to Grow Rhubarb from seeds Guide and grow some pies.
+Just be patient for the first year and a half after sowing, as plants need to become established prior to the first harvest.
+Continue reading below for some of our top tips on how to grow rhubarb from seed.

 Season & Zone